OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 Outlook on Windows and on Mac can make an add-in unavailable due to performance reasons, including exceeding usage thresholds for CPU core or memory, tolerance for crashes, and length of time to process all the regular expressions for an add-in.
 When this happens, Outlook on Windows and on Mac display a notification that it's making an add-in unavailable.

 > [!NOTE]
 > Only Outlook on Windows and on Mac monitor resource usage.
-However, an add-in made unavailable in Outlook on Windows or on Mac also becomes unavailable in Outlook on the web, on mobile devices, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
+However, an add-in made unavailable in Outlook on Windows or on Mac also becomes unavailable in Outlook on the web, on mobile devices, and in [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).

 Check your list of installed add-ins to verify whether an add-in is available.

 - For instructions on how to view your add-ins in Outlook on Windows or on Mac, see [Get an Office Add-in for Outlook](https://support.microsoft.com/office/1ee261f9-49bf-4ba6-b3e2-2ba7bcab64c8).

-- For instructions on how to view your add-ins in Outlook on the web and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), see [Using add-ins in Outlook on the web](https://support.microsoft.com/office/8f2ce816-5df4-44a5-958c-f7f9d6dabdce).
+- For instructions on how to view your add-ins in Outlook on the web and [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), see [Using add-ins in Outlook on the web](https://support.microsoft.com/office/8f2ce816-5df4-44a5-958c-f7f9d6dabdce).

 ## Does the tested item support Outlook add-ins?
 Is the selected item delivered by a version of Exchange Server that is at least Exchange 2013?